-The main aims of the Careers Programme is to:
+The main aims of the Careers Programme are to:

 - Inspire the learners and raise their aspirations